MonnaB4u/Immune-and-Inspired/README.md

 https://priceless-dubinsky-ec5969.netlify.app/

 # About this project
-* I've used react to develop the UI of this site.
+* I've used react.js to develop  this site.
 * This is a Healthcare related website mainly focused on Medical care.
 * This app contains different information for the for the hospital Immune and Inspired.
 * I have used font-awesome for icons.
-And also used tailwind for responsiveness and design.
+And also used bootStrap for responsiveness and design.
 * I have used react-router-dom v6 to make this single page website.